Shop Like A Canadian!

 - Maple liqueurs – there are a few distilled, mainly in Quebec, from this very Canadian ingredients…Sortilege is one of the originals but check out Domaine Kildare’s La Crème and Domaine Acer which distills maple sap and Deep Roots Distillery (PEI) that makes an east coast version of maple liqueur.

-- Bitters – B.C.’s Bittered Sling & Ontario’s Dillons have seen an opportunity and are making mixologists across Canada very happy.
-FUN!
+- Bitters – best known are B.C.’s Bittered Sling, Ontario’s Dillons and Montreal’s Bob Bitters who have all seen an opportunity and are making mixologists across Canada very happy.

 - Hemp hearts and hemp oil – check out Manitoba Harvest and Mettrum Originals in Ontario.

 - Flax – milled or whole & flax oil — 99% of the flax sold in Canada in from our farms.

 - Pearl and pot barley — barley’s not just for beer…it makes a killer risotto instead of rice and it tastes infinitely better.

 - Farro (a.k.a. emmer wheat), an ancient grain along with other whole grains like khorasan, according to growers Fieldstone Organics, “one of the four foundational ancient wheats.”
 This creative grower also harvests einkorn the first wheat known to humankind.